-In the rich soils of the Fertile Crescent, a region in the Middle East along the Mediterranean Sea cited as the origin of civilization, eight “founder crops” sprung up.
+In the rich soils of the Fertile Crescent, a region in the Middle East along the Mediterranean Sea cited as the origin of civilization, eight “founder crops” sprung up during the Prehistoric Ages.
 Chickpeas, also called garbanzo beans, were one of these crops, laying the groundwork for the emergence of agriculture.

 Among the advent of writing and the wheel, these early civilizations grew chickpeas, mashed them in pottery and made hummus, a snack that has existed some 11,000 years.
 Today chickpeas have transcended beyond the pita to cookies.
 That’s right, we said cookies!